willvieira/ms_STM-managed/manuscript/manuscript.md

 The spatially-explicit version of the model used a theoretical landscape (lattice) to account for environmental variability and stochastic dynamics.
 The latitudinal gradient of the landscape is defined by temperature variation, whereas precipitation remains constant.
 The mean annual temperature varies from TODO where temperate is dominate stand, to TODO where boreal dominates.
-In the context of slow migration northward of boreal stands, our lattice focus on the southern range limit of boreal, the northern range limit of temperate, and the mixed stands ecotone.
+In the context of slow migration northward of boreal stands, our lattice focus on the southern range limit of boreal, the northern range limit of temperate, and the mixed stands ecothone.
 The prevalence probability of each cell of the lattice at time $t + 1$ was calculated considering the eight neighbours cells and the environmental condition of the cell at time $t$.
 The state of the current cell at time $t + 1$ is then defined in function of the multinomial distribution of the prevalence probability.
 The impact of warming temperature in the landscape dynamics is included by temperature increasing of 0.11 $^{\circ}$C for each cell at each time step for the first 20 steps (100 years; RCP6).